olgavegh/jammming/README.md

 - Users can search for songs by song title.
 - Users can see information about each song like preview image, title, artist, and album for songs they queried
 - Users can export their custom playlist to their personal Spotify account
+- Only display songs not currently present in the playlist in the search results

 ## Technologies